 At first it was quiet.
 Everyone was sad from canceling our weekly get-togethers with friends, but then little by little we have all found a way to connect via Zoom or Skype and the joy is back.
 It's not the same but it still heals us in the bad time.

-When not under a stay-at-home order, Pat facilitates a monthly Kanikapila (jam) at the public library in West Seattle.
+Pre-COVID, Pat facilitated a monthly Kanikapila (jam) at the public library in West Seattle.
 When wanderlust strikes him, he has been known to travel down the West Coast teaching and selling ukuleles at RV camps along the way.
-Pat’s Beginning Ukulele class begins May 26th and will meet in real-time, online.